The 24 Most Shocking Grammy Moments of All Time

 She even flashed her derrière for photographers to capture.
-At 57-year-old, she proved age ain't nothin' but a number.
+At 57 years old, she proved she could be as provocative as ever.

 Helen Reddy calls God a "she."

-So many awards winners thank God, especially at the Grammys.
-So everything seemed normal at the 1973 ceremony when Helen Reddy won Best Female Pop Vocal Performance at the Grammys and did the same.
+So many awards winners thank God, especially at the Grammys, that it was no surprise when Helen Reddy won Best Female Pop Vocal Performance at the 1973 Grammys and did the same.

-It might have been shocking to hear at the time, but it really wasn't that unexpected since the Aussie singer won for her song "I Am Woman," which became an anthem for second-wave feminism in the 1970s.
+It might have been shocking to hear at the time, but it really wasn't that unexpected: The Aussie singer won for her song "I Am Woman," which became an anthem for second-wave feminism in the 1970s.